miker704/Strife/patches2.md

     - Switch to promise based solution for delete server (telefrag) loading screen animation fade out instead of solely using settimeouts.
     - Added Delete Dm server modal file to be used later.
     - Added Delete Dm server modal Container file to be used later.
+    - Added Leave Dm server modal Container file to be used later.
     - Created Loading Dm Chat module which is made to load blank dm message skeletons and prevent the user from sending messages while the dm server loads.
     - Finalized AppPuller util.js
     - Uploaded eanBoostPerk.svg